crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/nist-sp-800-61-ir-framework.md

 # NIST SP 800-61 (IR framework)

-NIST Special Publication 800-61 Rev. 2: "Computer Security Incident Handling Guide" is a widely cited and adopted standard for IR.
+NIST Special Publication 800-61 Rev. 2: "Computer Security Incident Handling Guide" is a widely cited and adopted standard for Incident Response (IR).
 It provides a comprehensive set of guidelines and best practices for building and managing an IR capability.

 **IR open source stack: Wazuh + TheHive + Suricata → Full SIEM + IR + NIDS.**